jpxor/Mantle/README.md

         mantle.py build

+### Is Mantle Right For You?
+Mantle is currently intended for small to medium projects that don't require a complex dependancy graph.
+Future updates will have options for scaling to larger projects and build orders.

 ### Project Configuration
 The configuration files use JSON format to specify key-value pairs.
 Smart defaults are selected to get building as soon as possible.